LLM Latent Reasoning as Chain of Superposition: Experiments

 \paragraph{Evaluation Metrics and Details.} Our evaluation measures both accuracy (Pass@N) and efficiency (\#~L, the number of tokens in the reasoning chain).
 For the low-difficulty datasets, we conducted five runs with different random seeds.
 For the high-difficulty datasets, Math500 was evaluated four times, while AIME24 was evaluated 64 times.
 We report Pass@1 and \#~L as the mean ± 95\% confidence interval (CI).
-To jointly assess accuracy and efficiency, we also report their ratio, Pass@1/\#~L. Additional implementation details are provided in Appendix~\ref{app_add_details}.
+To jointly assess accuracy and efficiency, we also report their ratio, Pass@1/\#~L.

+\paragraph{Implementation Details} Since Latent-SFT requires weighting with respect to the vocabulary matrix, we freeze the vocabulary parameters during training.
+All models are trained using LoRA with rank 64.
+Following COCONUT, we initialize all methods from the COT-SFT model to accelerate convergence.
+In practice, we find that a fixed-length segmentation function performs better than a semantic-based segmentation.
+Therefore, all results reported in this paper are based on fixed-length segmentation functions.
+For LLaMA-3.2-1B-Instruct and LLaMA-3.2-3B-Instruct, we set the learning rate to $1\times 10^{-4}$for Latent-Chain generation and $4\times 10^{-4}$ for Latent-Optim.
+For DeepSeek-Distill-Qwen-7B, the learning rates are $3\times 10^{-5}$ (Latent-Chain) and $1\times 10^{-5}$ (Latent-Optim).
+Following \cite{DBLP:journals/corr/abs-2501-12948}, we use a decoding temperature of 0.6 and top-p of 0.95.

+During evaluation, low-difficulty mathematical reasoning datasets were inferred using the Transformers library with a maximum sequence length of 128.
+High-difficulty datasets were evaluated with the improved SGlang library, supporting a maximum token length of 32,768.
+All training and inference experiments were conducted on 8×A100 GPUs.